ariana690/fcc-taipei/README.md

 Please add your name and what you contributed in this file - this is an exercise to familiarize ourselves with github submissions.

-<<<<<<< HEAD
-List of contributors:
+### List of contributors:
-Shannon Tarislar (aka Beltayn) - Initial project setup, server backend and database.
+- Shannon Tarislar (aka Beltayn) - Initial project setup, server backend and database.
-Arianna Chang
+- Arianna Chang
-Vere Perrot
+- Vere Perrot
-Chia-Ching Yu (aka Ethan) - Server backend and database.
+- Chia-Ching Yu (aka Ethan) - Server backend and database.
-HsuanTang Chiu - front end
+- HsuanTang Chiu - front end
-Huang-Ming Chang - Server backend and database
+- Huang-Ming Chang - Server backend and database
-Tank Lin - I want to try api or backend!
+- Tank Lin - I want to try api or backend!
 Happy coding!!